-FotoWare works with clear routines and measures regarding data security and storage.
-We appreciate that customers trust us with their data, and we take seriously the responsibility we have for safeguarding that data and for being open about how we process it.
+Fotoware works with clear routines and measures regarding data security and storage.
+We appreciate that customers trust us with their data, and we take seriously our responsibility for safeguarding that data and being open about how we process it.

-When FotoWare made the move to the cloud, we decided to partner with Microsoft.
-They demonstrate a healthy track record in data security and their Azure cloud platform has received great acclaim as a secure, versatile development platform.
-In fact, Microsoft is continually working to implement new security certifications to the point where they're now approved for hosting sensitive government data in some countries.
+When Fotoware moved to the cloud, we decided to partner with Microsoft.
+They demonstrate a healthy track record in data security, and their Azure cloud platform has received great acclaim as a secure, versatile development platform.
+Microsoft is continually working to implement new security certifications to the point where they're now approved for hosting sensitive government data in some countries.

-At FotoWare, our customers' data security is a top priority, as you would rightly expect from a SaaS vendor.
-We think "security first" in everything we do, and we work diligently to improve the way we build our systems for maximum security.
-Essentially, there are five core areas that have an impact on the overall security of the service we offer:
+At Fotoware, our customers' data security is a top priority, as you would rightly expect from a SaaS vendor.
+We think "security first" in everything we do and work diligently to improve how we build our systems for maximum security.
+Essentially, five core areas have an impact on the overall security of the service we offer:

 Choice of platform

 Our solutions run on, and data is stored on, the Azure Cloud platform.
-This is a safe, scalable platform used by cloud software vendors all over the world.
+This is a safe, scalable platform used by cloud software vendors worldwide.
 It affords us tools to control the location of your data, its replication to avoid data loss, and the security mechanisms needed to keep it safe.
-Indeed, we trust Azure to the point where all our own services run on the same platform.
+Indeed, we trust Azure to the point where all our services run on the same platform.

 Developing solutions with security in mind

 Everything we make is "privacy by design".
 We subject our code to automatic testing and user testing, and from time to time, we use external parties to scrutinize and evaluate the security of individual parts of our offering and the system as a whole.
 Their findings are reviewed and ultimately end up on our drawing board if improvements are needed.